Wisconsin: Education

 The University of Wisconsin–Madison is the flagship campus of the University of Wisconsin System.

 Wisconsin, along with Michigan and Minnesota, was among the Midwestern leaders in the emergent American state university movement following the American Civil War.
 By the start of the 20th century, education in the state advocated the "Wisconsin Idea", which emphasized service to the people of the state.
 The "Wisconsin Idea" exemplified the Progressive movement within colleges and universities at the time.

 The Wisconsin Department of Public Instruction is the state education and public library management agency in the state.
 The department is led by the State Superintendent of Public Instruction, a non-partisan, constitutional officer elected every four years in the spring primary, six months after the previous year's presidential election.

 Public post-secondary education in Wisconsin consists of two organizations.
 The University of Wisconsin System comprises the state's two tier 1 research universities as classified by the Carnegie Foundation: the flagship University of Wisconsin–Madison, and the University of Wisconsin–Milwaukee.
 The system has eleven other comprehensive universities and ten two-year branch campuses.
 It is one of the largest public higher education systems in the country, enrolling more than 160,000 students each year and employing approximately 41,000 faculty and staff statewide.
 The 16-campus Wisconsin Technical College System awards two-year associate degrees, one- and two-year technical diplomas, and short-term technical diplomas and certificates.
 It also provides training and technical assistance to Wisconsin's business and industry community.

 Carroll University was Wisconsin's first institution of higher education.
 It was chartered by the territorial legislature on January 31, 1846, and temporarily suspended operations during the Civil War.
 Beloit College is the state's oldest continuously operated college, chartered on February 2, 1846.
 Marquette University is a tier 2 research university and Wisconsin's largest private university by enrollment.
 It became the world's first coeducational Catholic university in 1909.
-Other private colleges and universities include Alverno College, Carthage College, Concordia University Wisconsin, Edgewood College, Lakeland College, Lawrence University, Medical College of Wisconsin, Milwaukee School of Engineering, Ripon College, St. Norbert College, Wisconsin Lutheran College, and Viterbo University.
+Other private colleges and universities include Alverno College, Carthage College, Concordia University Wisconsin, Edgewood University, Lakeland University, Lawrence University, Medical College of Wisconsin, Milwaukee School of Engineering, Ripon College, St. Norbert College, Wisconsin Lutheran College, and Viterbo University.